greycsont/GreyAnnouncer/docs/README.md

-for anything with the code, It's free to ask too, but I recommand using this first [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/greycsont/GreyAnnouncer)
+for anything with the code, It's free to ask too, but I recommand using this first [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/greycsont/GreyAnnouncer) But directly ask person is the fastest way to doing it(

 ## Resources
 - [1] Krita, used under GNU General Public License (GPL) Version 3.0